The-Marcy-Lab-School/swe-assessment-2-oop/README.md

 ## Section 2: System Design

 ### Scenario
-You are tasked with designing a **restaurant ordering system**.
-The goal is to model how customers and restaurants interact through orders placed in the system.

-Your system design should capture the relationships between objects, the properties and methods that describe their behavior, and the data flow that connects them (for example, how an order moves from a customer to a restaurant and then to a driver).
+You are tasked with designing an **online restaurant ordering system**.
+Your system design should capture the *relationships* between objects, the *properties* and *methods* that describe their behavior, and the *data flow* that connects them.

-### Framing Questions (for your own thinking)
-You do **not** need to answer these directly, but use them to guide your design:
-- How does a customer indicate what they want in their order?
-- How does a restaurant make their menu of options known to the user?
-- How is a total calculated?
+**System Functionality Requirements**:
+The system should be able to handle the following functionality:
+* A restaurant can manage the items in their menu
+* A customer can place an order with items from the restaurant's menu
+* An order can be marked as "pending", "in progress", "picked up", or "delivered"

+**Constraints**:
+* Restaurants in this system are assumed to be pickup or delivery.
+No dining-in.

 ### Deliverables